numbertheory/red-flags/README.md

 Not at all.
 With some exceptions, none of these red flags by themselves signify ill intent.
-There are a wide variety of personalities, opinions, and perspectives online, and we should be
+There are a wide variety of personalities, opinions, and perspectives online, and we should be respectful of reasonable opinions, and be prepared to discuss them reasonably.
+The red flags mostly center around when someone is pushing reason to the sidelines.

 ## You're some \<INSERT-AD-HOMINEM-CHARACTERIZATION\> shill.